It takes a Culture, August 7, 2016

 Add extracts to butter/sugar/yolks and mix till incorporated.

-Scrape bowl again, then add flour sifted with baking powder and mix till all flour is just incorporated.
+Scrape bowl again, then add flour sifted with the coconut flour.
+Mix till all flour is just incorporated.
 The batter will be cookie-dough texture and sticky.

 Grease baking dish lightly with butter.
-Press dough in evenly and bank up slightly ¼" around edges.
-Combine a teaspoon of milk or cream in the small bowl with the egg yolk residue and brush over cake surface.
+Press dough in evenly.
+Combine a teaspoon of milk or cream in the cup that holds the egg yolk residue, and brush over cake surface.
 Use the back of a fork to press alternating stripes to create a star pattern onto the surface.
 Sprinkle surface with maple sugar flakes followed by the grains of sea salt.
 (To distribute the sea salt evenly rub pinches of the salt with your hand held high over the baking dish.)
 Press in the hickory nuts.
-Place raw cake in cooler for 15 minutes and Pre-heat oven to 375 degrees.
+Place raw cake in cooler for 45 minutes (important for butter retention).
+Pre-heat oven to 350 degrees.

-This dense cake will keep, wrapped in tin foil in the cooler, and even get better over several days.
+This dense cake keeps well, wrapped in tin foil in the cooler, and even get better over several days.
 Serve thin wedges with whipped cream and berries, or just savor each buttery crumb!

 L'Etoile's 40th Anniversary Dinner Menu, Madison, Wisconsin - August 7, 2016